We have put together this list to assist you in completing a range of tasks that should be done once a loved one has passed away.

 - Contact the deceased’s solicitor regarding the Will.
 It is important to ascertain the contents of the Will as it may contain instructions regarding the funeral arrangements

-- Contact the deceased’s employer or professional association together with the Inland Revenue
+- Contact the deceased’s employer or professional association, as well as the Inland Revenue

-- Inform Local Government; cancel housing/tax benefits/Social Services
+- Inform Local Government; to cancel housing/tax benefits/Social Services etc.

 - Social Security: cancel any direct payments into Bank accounts etc.